 - 1. Promote to members of the public unless permitted by local laws; - 2.
 Use unapproved, home-made or out-of-date promotional materials; - 3.
 Exaggerate benefits or downplay product risks or limitations in promotional materials; - 4.
 Promote 'off-label' use of our products; - 5.
 Make false or unapproved statements or disparaging comments about another company's products; or - 6.
-Send promotional communications or materials to veterinarians who have asked not to receive such information (opt-out).
+Send promotional communications or materials to veterinarians who have asked not to receive such information (opt-out); or - 7.
+Use methods of promotion which bring discredit upon, or reduce confidence in, the animal health and medicines industry.